Describe it in 25 words or less.

 How was the soundtrack?

-How does the film compare to the book?
+How does the film compare to the real events?

 How was the ending?

 Pete: Enjoyable in the fact that people will believe what ever they want to believe despite any facts.

 Brigette: Although it was rather sad, I still got a sense of hope.

 What was the moral of the story?

 Pete: Be weary of anyone who is too nice.